plone/documentation/adapt-and-extend/theming/templates_css/css.rst

     </object>

-In this case there should be a registered resource directory named yourproduct.something.
+In this case there should be a registered resource directory named *yourproduct.something*.
 In the directory should be a file yourstylesheet.css.

 If you have registered the stylesheet directly in zcml

     <browser:resource